BestTimesToVisit.com Logo

 cultural

 Beyond the masterpieces within the Pinacoteca di Brera, seek out its tranquil internal courtyards.
-These serene oases offer a moment of quiet contemplation, a perfect contrast to the bustling city, and are often overlooked by visitors rushing to see the famous paintings.
+These serene, vine-draped spaces offer a moment of quiet contemplation, a perfect respite after immersing yourself in Italian Renaissance art.

 shopping

-Indulge in the ultimate fashion fantasy by strolling through the Quadrilatero della Moda, Milan's luxury shopping district.
-Even if your budget doesn't stretch to designer purchases, the exquisite window displays and the sheer glamour of the street are an experience in themselves.
+Indulge in the ultimate fashion fantasy along the Quadrilatero della Moda, Milan's high-fashion district.
+Even if your budget doesn't stretch to designer labels, the exquisite window displays and the sheer glamour of the streets are an experience in themselves.

 nature